zhiming99/rpc-frmwrk/logs.md

 ---
+[`Tue Sep 12 2023 08:41:51 PM Beijing`]
+1. The new pull request tries to fix a performance issue in built-in router server, which fails many incoming requests due to heavily usage of seqential task group.
+It can be solved easily.
+Also there are some memory leaks that have to be addressed along with the performance issue.
+Hopefully we can get all these bugs fixed next week.
+2. After all this done, we will proceed with the 'rate limiter' feature.

 [`Tue Aug 27 2023 08:59:30 PM Beijing`]
 1. Merged the branch `autocfg-websock-and-kerberos` to the master.
 We have officially finished this pull request.
 And this release has delivered the following features:
    * To automatically configure `nginx` and `apache` and install `SSL` keys for rpc-frmwrk to communicate via secured websocket connection